 Finding a good budget is no small task, but with these budgeting and money apps for iPhone and Android, you can keep your finances in check during 2019.
 You can use these budgeting apps to turn your iPhone or Android into a personal finance advisor that can help you know when to spend money, identify where you waste money.

 The best personal finance apps automate much of the process and help you quickly learn habits and alert you to costly money mistakes before they happen.

 - Honeyfi Budget app for Couples

 - You Need a Budget

 - Digit bot

-Most of these best budgeting apps are free to use, and those that aren’t are often much less than you would spend on one bank fee.
-One of the options is $50, but it is one that many users swear by.
+Most of these best budgeting apps are free to use, and those that aren’t totally free, are often much less than you would spend on one bank fee.
+One of the options is $84, but it is a tool that many users swear by.